rebremer/strava-to-excel/readme.md

 ## Python script to download all your Strava activities to a local csv file ##

-The following prerequisites are required:
+The following resources are required to run script:
 1. Bearer token to retrieve your data from Strava
 2. Python 3.x to run script that creates csv file